 What is sin in the flesh?
 All of Adam and Eve’s descendants have inherited sin in the flesh—not guilt, but a tendency or inclination to follow their own self-will rather than God’s will.
 The Bible uses many words to describe this inclination: sin in the flesh, the body of sin, the law of sin, lusts and desires etc. In Romans 7:18 Paul writes, “For I know that in me (that is, in my flesh) nothing good dwells.”
 Here he describes this tendency to sin that we have all inherited.

-John writes: “If we say that we have no sin, we deceive ourselves, and the truth is not in us.”
+John writes, “If we say that we have no sin, we deceive ourselves, and the truth is not in us.”
 1 John 1:8.
 The sin that I have is the sin in the flesh—lusts and desires—that I have inherited.
 This is no fault of my own; it is something I am born with, and does not entail guilt.
 (Romans 7:24-25; Romans 8:1)

 I can feel this tendency every time I am tempted.
 “But each one is tempted when he is drawn away by his own desires and enticed.”
 James 1:14.

-There is a big difference in having sin—being enticed by my lusts and desires—and committing sin.
+However, there is a big difference in having sin—being enticed by my lusts and desires—and committing sin.
 James goes on to write: “Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.”
 James 1:15.
-Here we see that temptation doesn’t become sin until a conception takes place.
-This conception is when my mind consciously agrees with the lust.
+Here we see that temptation doesn’t become sin (committed sin) until a conception takes place.
+This conception takes place when my mind agrees with the lust.
 The result is that I commit sin, whether in thought, word or deed.
-This is sin for which I will be held accountable; now I am guilty.
-It is possible to receive forgiveness for this sin if I wholeheartedly repent.
-But, after such repentance, the intention is that I do not commit sin again.
+This is sin for which I will be held accountable—now I am guilty.

-It’s clear that I can act, speak or think contrary to God’s will, without being aware of it at the time.
-In Romans 7 and 8 Paul describes this very clearly, and here he calls these acts deeds of the body, and being captive to the law of sin in our members (read Romans 7 and 8).
-Because these inclinations never passed through my consciousness, I have no guilt.
-God will not condemn me for the sin that I am not aware of.
-However, even these deeds can be brought to my consciousness at a later stage, and have to be dealt with (judged and rejected by my conscious mind).
+I will also often experience that I can act, speak or think contrary to God’s will without being aware of it at the time.
+In Romans 7 and 8 Paul describes this very clearly, and here he calls these acts deeds of the body, and being captive to the law of sin in my members.
+Because the inclination never passed my consciousness, I have no guilt.
+However, even these deeds can be brought to my consciousness at a later stage, and then they have to be dealt with.